-However, when you do, try to limit yourself to accent pieces like cushions, picture frames, art, and other accents.
+However, when you do, try to limit yourself to accent pieces such as cushions, picture frames, art, and other accents.

-This will keep your larger furniture shiny to help lighten the room, but still give you that pop of color you crave.
+This will keep your larger furniture bright to help lighten the room but still give you that pop of color you crave.